How to Get Traction for Your Startup

 How to prove traction in pre-seed investment rounds

 ‘Pre-seed’ usually means ‘pre-product’.
 You’ve got an excellent concept, but it probably needs to be built.
 The investor knows that.
 What they’re looking for is substantial evidence that your concept is something the market wants and needs and has the potential for huge numbers of customers to buy it.
+This is crucial for demonstrating early traction startup potential.

 How to show investors ‘pre-seed’ traction

 It’s actually quite simple, just do as much primary research as you can.
 Such research typically extends across four areas; surveys, focus groups, UX research, test marketing and industry research.
+This will help clarify early traction startup meaning for your investors.

 Surveys